 To prevent the transmission of genital herpes, it is important to use barrier protection during sex.

-Females are more likely to have genital herpes than males because vaginal tissues can tear easily, allowing the virus to enter the body.
-Estimates suggest that genital herpes affects 1 in 5 females and 1 in 10 males ages 14–49.
+People assigned female at birth are more likely to have genital herpes than males because vaginal tissues can tear easily, allowing the virus to enter the body.
+Estimates from the Office on Women’s Health

 When genital herpes does lead to symptoms, it typically causes open sores on the genitals and anus.